bioinfo-pf-curie/mpiBWA/README.md

 alignment time: 26 mn<br />
 Time to compute chunks: 8s<br />

+Reproducibility: the pipeline has been tested tested with 5632 and 2816 cpu results are the same. <br />

 Next step:<br />

 1) remove initial buffer size limitation<br />